Lost Souls

 Lost Souls has not been officially rated yet.

-Analyzing the audience sentiment, IMDb rating of 5.7/10, and global collection metrics, Lost Souls stands as a challenging project for the creators.
-It remains an essential piece of the 1989 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.8/10, and global performance metrics, Lost Souls is classified as a HIT.
+It remains an essential part of the 1989 cinematic calendar.

 Frequently Asked Questions